2017 Iraqi–Kurdish conflict: Iraqi advances and clashes

 On 20 October 2017, a battle took place in the predominantly Turkmen town of Altun Kupri as Iraqi forces moved towards it.
-Iraq's Joint Operations Command stated that Peshmerga had used MILAN missiles in the battle, which led to Iraqi criticism as the missiles were given by Germany to the Peshmerga in order to be used against ISIL.
+Iraq's Joint Operations Command stated that Peshmerga had used MILAN missiles in the battle, which led to Iraqi criticism as the missiles were given by Germany to the Peshmerga in order to be used against IS.
 The Peshmerga denied they had used the missiles.
 Earlier, Germany had said it would temporarily stop training Kurdish Peshmerga forces.
 However, training began again after a week's interruption.
 Kurdish sources also reported that over 150 PMU fighters were killed or wounded.
 This was considered to be the first significant battle in which the Peshmerga put up a heavy resistance, whereas in other disputed areas they withdrew after the arrival of Iraqi forces.

 By the end of 20 October, Iraqi forces had seized complete control of Kirkuk province.
 Iraqi Joint Operations Command (JOC) meanwhile denied that Hashd al-Shaabi (PMU) fighters were present among the troops that advanced on Altun Kupri, claiming the troops were Counter-Terrorism Service (CTS) forces.
 It added that two soldiers were killed and five others wounded in the clashes that erupted when they captured the town.